The Road to Newarre

 'It's good to have you back.
 Lord and Lady but I've been worried about you.'

 All these men have the blood of assorted historical Vintish Lords and Ladies running through their own veins.
-Stapes is a manservant and he is undoubtedly common but the much more refined nobility of Alveron and Bredon should never be expected to resort to swearing anymore than master Lorren would, but Kvothe seems to have an effect on such people and in his presence, they do both swear once each, and this exact same 'Lord and Lady' is the only instance of these lords letting their mask slip and uttering any such vocabulary aloud.
-The mysterious Bredon's response is the most useful of the three in pinpointing a possible source to this enigmatic phrase since we are also told that Bredon's estates are found to the North of Severen, as are those of ancestral Vint where Alveron and Stapes were boyhood friends.
+Stapes is a manservant and he is undoubtedly common but the more refined nobility of Alveron and Bredon should never be expected to resort to swearing in company any more than master Lorren would, but Kvothe seems to have an effect on such people and in his presence, they do both swear once each, and this exact same 'Lord and Lady' is the only instance of these lords letting their mask slip by uttering any such vocabulary out loud.
+The mysterious Bredon's response is the most useful of the three in pinpointing a possible source to this enigmatic phrase since we are also told that Bredon's estates are found to the North of Severen making it part of Vint where Alveron and Stapes were both boyhood friends.
 The North is also where we find the Lackless family estates, which starts to focus our search a little more closely.
 I should also point out that Southern Vintish Ambrose Jakis also only deigns to 'swear' once, and that is a very refined 'Praise Tehlu and all his Angels' a sentence that is unique to just him... and Denna.

 Now you see the levels that we have to resort to to prove a point.
 The Lady in Lord and Lady is becoming 99% certain to be reference to Holy Perial ...and probably to her hat too.
 But Lord Tehlu was her Son, not her husband, and so that puts a bit of a spoke in our wheel, and as Trapis tells us Perial was an unmarried mother at the time of her annunciation.
-Menda came and went from her life in only seven span, and then spent seven years off chasing Encanis before he died on the wheel in foreign Atur.
-So what was Perial up to in during all this time?
-I think I can feel a new tin-foil story coming on...one that might even reveal the truth about the Princess Aerial... perhaps?
+Menda came and went from her life in only seven span, and then spent seven years off chasing Encanis before he died on the wheel in foreign lands.
+So what did Perial do next?
+I think I can feel a new tin-foil story coming on...one that might even reveal the truth about the P(rincess A)erial... perhaps?